Structural Engineering Exam

 - test centre locations

-Per the NCEES scoring method, exam results are either pass or fail based on your total number of correct answers.
+Per the NCEES scoring method, exam results are either Acceptable or Unacceptable based on your total number of correct answers.
 You are not penalized for incorrect answers.
 A machine scores the multiple-choice questions.
 Subject-matter experts score the essay part of the exam.

 If you failed the SE exam, NCEES will send you a report showing the subject areas that you were weak in.
 You can retake the exam as often as you wish.
 To retake the exam, complete the registration form when it becomes available for the next session.